Thyme herb benefits abound but, for me, there's only one that really counts; outstanding flavour; I add a sprig to our eggs Florentine every morning.

 And, yes, butter is back.
 A conclusive study of 80 of the main research projects on cholesterol prove that margarine has no benefit over butter.
 Here's more information on roasted butternut squash recipe.

-Becoming a greenie does change your habits; because we are able to bake our roasted butternut using solar power, most of our cooking requiring plenty of energy is done during the day.
+Becoming a greenie does change your habits; because we are able to bake our roasted butternut with thyme using solar power, most of our cooking that requires plenty of energy is done during the day.

 But with 5kw of residential solar panels we certainly could manage without the utility if push came to shove.

-Butternut hummus is just one of hundreds of delicious and healthy chickpea recipes.
+Butternut hummus is just one of hundreds of delicious and healthy chickpea recipes; slip in some thyme herb benefits.

 Keep a scoop of your roasted butternut back to go in your favourite authentic hummus recipe.